Nucala injections for

 Nucala is indicated for people 6 years of age and older with severe eosinophilic asthma that has not responded to other medications.

-Nucala is also approved for individuals age 18 and older with Nasal polyps.
+Nucala is also approved for individuals aged 18 and older with Nasal polyps.

-Nucala also has indications as a treatment for Eosinophilic Granulomatous with Polyangiitis (EGPA) and Hyper Eosinophilic Syndrome (HES)
+Nucala also has indications as a treatment for Eosinophilic Granulomatosis with Polyangiitis (EGPA) and Hyper Eosinophilic Syndrome (HES)

 How does Nucala work?